antoniablair/my-first-blog/README.md

 # Django tutorial from Django Girls

-If you don't know Django Girl and would like to try to build this blog, you can check out their tutorial [here](https://tutorial.djangogirls.org/).
+If you don't know Django Girls and would like to try to build this blog, you can check out their tutorial [here](https://tutorial.djangogirls.org/).

 This repo has been updated to work with `python3`.